NFL GameDay 2002

-NFL GameDay 2002 is the seventh video game in the NFL GameDay series.
-It was developed by 989 Sports and Red Zone Interactive and published Sony Computer Entertainment America for the PlayStation and the PlayStation 2 in 2001.
+NFL GameDay 2002 is a 2001 American football video game developed by 989 Sports and Red Zone Interactive and published by Sony Computer Entertainment for the PlayStation and the PlayStation 2 in 2001.
 On the cover is Donovan McNabb.

 Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic, though the PlayStation version was a little more well-received than the PlayStation 2 version.
 Jim Preston of NextGen said that the former console version "restores some of the shine to the franchise."